May 10 ~ Change the World

 With a drive to succeed, he started singing Beatles and Stones covers with his high school band “Feedback,” which morphed to “The Hype” before settling with the name U2.

 In 1978, the band won a talent contest at a local pub, found a manager, and played local gigs.
-They recorded the EP U2:3 and enough Irish fans liked it.
-Boy (1980) followed, an LP Bono called "loud, glorious and aggressive," the middle ground between pop and metal rock.
-Critics loved it.
+Their album Boy (1980) was “loud, glorious and aggressive,” the middle ground between pop and metal rock.

 “Rock music can change things.
 I know that it changed our lives,” Bono said.